zephyrproject-rtos/zephyr/boards/arc/em_starterkit/doc/board.rst

 which have the EM7D, EM9D, or EM11D SoC.

-Documentation and general information for the board can be found at the `embARC-website`_, which also includes some free sample software.
+Documentation and general information for the board can be found at the `embARC website`_, which also includes some free sample software.

 Supported Features
 ==================